Sheikh-H/blog/_posts/2025-12-13-thinking-of-studying-coding.md

 media_subpath: /assets/img/posts/  # This is useful for linking specific media files like PDFs or external content
 ---

+The tech industry is filled with software developers, engineers, data scientists who are all *manipulating* technology to improve human lives in some manner of way.

+As an everyday person how do we know where to fit in?
 You've probably clicked on this post because, like me, you want to learn something **new**.

 You're either a tech enthusiast or here because you've recently taken liking to understand how the online world works.

 In a world where almost everything uses some form of technology or mechanics we should be learning how it all works.

-#### References:
+#### Footnote:
 <!-- Markdown supports multiple footnotes in one post.
 Here's one[^f1], another[^f2], and a third[^f3]. -->

 [^f1]: First footnote content.